Study in South Africa!

 Service Learning Track - Students take a mandatory 9-credit Learning for Sustainable Community Engagement course plus one or two courses from the Full Curriculum Program for a total of 12-15 credits.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
-Students participating on the Stellenbosch program will take 12-15 credits.
+Students participating on the Stellenbosch program will take 12-15 credits during the semester and 6-8 during the summer.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.

 How to ApplyApplications are accepted on a rolling basis and some programs may fill up before the listed deadline.
 Each year applications for Fall, Spring, and Summer will open up on August 1st.
 Once open the deadline will be listed below and an Apply Now button will be available at the top and bottom of this page.
 Most applications will have a 2 part application process so students are encouraged to complete their OIED application well before the listed deadline.